laberning/openrowingmonitor/docs/README.md

 ### Bluetooth Low Energy (BLE)

-Open Rowing Monitor also implements different Bluetooth Low Energy (BLE) protocols so you can use your rowing machine with different fitness applications.
+Open Rowing Monitor can recieve recieve heartrate data via BLE.
+Asides this functionality, Open Rowing Monitor also implements different Bluetooth Low Energy (BLE) protocols so you can use your rowing machine to share rowing metrics with different fitness applications.
 Some apps use the Fitness Machine Service (FTMS), which is a standardized GATT protocol for different types of fitness machines.
 Other apps prefer to see a Concept 2 PM5.
 To help you connect to your app and game of choice, Open Rowing Monitor currently supports the following Bluetooth protocols:

 * **Concept2 PM**: Open Rowing Monitor implements part of the Concept2 PM Bluetooth Smart Communication Interface Definition.
 This is still work in progress and only implements the most common parts of the spec, so it is not guaranteed to work with all applications that support C2 rowing machines.
 Our interface currently can only report metrics, but can't recieve commands and session parameters from the app yet.
 It is known to work with [EXR](https://www.exrgame.com) and all the samples from [The Erg Arcade](https://ergarcade.com), for example you can [row in the clouds](https://ergarcade.github.io/mrdoob-clouds/).